BodenMcHale/noa-template/README.md

 npm run start         # hosts ./src/index.js as a webpack-dev-server on localhost:8080 using --mode development
 ```

-The `start` script hosts the demo via `webpack-dev-server` using the files in `./main/dist/`, you should be automatically taken to the demo.
+The `start` script hosts the demo via `webpack-dev-server` using the files in `/main/dist`, you should be automatically taken to the demo.
 If this doesn't happen then you can access it by entering `localhost:8080` into a browser.

-To build I recommend `build:prod`, this will generate a `index_bundle.js` designed for production in the `./main/dist` directory.
+To build I recommend `build:prod`, this will generate a `index_bundle.js` designed for production `/main/dist`.

-There's also a `build:dev` to generate a commented `index_bundle.js` into the `./main/dist` directory.
+There's also a `build:dev` to generate a commented `index_bundle.js` into `/main/dist`.

 ### Controls:
  * `Left Mouse Button`: remove blocks